bytrangle/docs/use-timescale/data-tiering/enabling-data-tiering.md

 older than the `move_after` threshold are moved.
 This works similarly to a [data retention policy][data-retention], but chunks are moved rather than deleted.
 You can add tiering policies to hypertables, including continuous aggregates.

-A tiering policy schedules a job that runs periodically to migrate eligible chunks.
-The migration is asynchronous.
-The chunks are considered tiered once they appear in the `timescaledb_osm.tiered_chunks` view.
+A tiering policy schedules a job that runs periodically to asynchronously migrate eligible chunks to object storage.
+Chunks are considered tiered once they appear in the `timescaledb_osm.tiered_chunks` view.
 Tiering does not influence your ability to query the chunks.

 ### Add a tiering policy